l-Fingon-l/Wander_Generator/README.md

 # A stupidly simple Wander generator
 Ever felt a burning desire to generate some ***Wanderbrauns*** yourself?
 Excellent!
 This is the toolchain for you.
+All of the images used as building blocks for generation are thumbnails of Wander's videos.

 ---
 The core library used: [Mosaic by CodeBox](https://github.com/codebox/mosaic).